aquametalabs/aquameta/README.md

 PostgreSQL handles it from there.

-Aquameta contains five core PostgreSQL extensions, which together proport themselves to be a web development stack:
+Aquameta contains five core PostgreSQL extensions, which together purport themselves to be a web development stack:

 - [meta](extensions/meta) - Writable system catalog for PostgreSQL, making most database admin tasks possible as data manipulation.
 - [bundle](extensions/bundle) - Version control system similar to `git` but for database rows instead of files.